Velocidex/velociraptor-docs/content/blog/2022/2022-08-15-release-notes/_index.md

 ---
 title: "Velociraptor 0.6.6 Release"
 description: |
-   Velociraptor Release 0.6.6 is now in Release Candidate.
+   Velociraptor Release 0.6.6 is now LIVE.
 This post discusses some of the new features.
 tags:
  - Release
 author: "Mike Cohen"